rwerplus/rwerplus/README.md

 > By the way, are you also curious about how to generate the list?
 > I wrote a script to generate it automatically.
 You can see [rwerplus/rwerplus](https://github.com/rwerplus/rwerplus).
-> Or if you interested in Onmyoji, you can play with me, just search 花椒和邻居.
+> Or if you interested in Onmyoji, you can play with me, just search Peak Wong.

 ---

 You can find how to contact me in the sidebar.
 You can follow me to find something more interesting.

-If you like 花椒和邻居 or my projects, you can buy me a 🍉 / 🍟 / 🥤 at [GitHub Sponsors](https://github.com/sponsors/rwerplus) or 💰 [sponsors.rwerplus.cn](https://sponsors.rwerplus.cn/).
+If you like Peak Wong or my projects, you can buy me a 🍉 / 🍟 / 🥤 at [GitHub Sponsors](https://github.com/sponsors/rwerplus) or 💰 [sponsors.rwerplus.cn](https://sponsors.rwerplus.cn/).
 <!-- just modify the docs 2022年9月19日09:29:17 -->